+'''

 prototype(Neos.Neos:ContentCollection) < prototype(Neos.Neos:Collection)

+'''

-In Neos Fusion a default namespace of Neos.
-Neos is set.
-So whenever Page is used in Fusion within Neos, it is a shortcut for Neos.
-Neos: Page.
+In Fusion a default namespace of Neos.
+Fusion is set.
+So whenever Value is used in Fusion, it is a shortcut for Neos.
+Fusion: Value.

 Custom namespace aliases can be defined using the following syntax: